7.3: Stages of Neuronal Development

 Neuron Growth

 Neuronal development includes several stages.
 Once the neural tube has closed, the first stage of neuron growth, known as neural proliferation, begins to occur in the ventricular zone of the neural tube.
-Roughly four weeks into embryonic development, neurogenesis begins, such that cells of the neural tube begin to increase significantly in number (i.e., proliferate).
-The cells produced during neural proliferation will eventually develop into neurons that integrate into the neural circuitry that give rise to the central nervous system (brain and spinal cord).
-The vast majority of neurons in the human telencephalon (i.e., cortex, hippocampus, basal ganglia, etc.) are generated before birth.
-Extensive neurogenesis does occur after birth in other regions of the brain (e.g., cerebellum).
-But all in all, the bulk of neurogenesis (i.e., the 86 billion neurons) in the CNS occurs between 4th week post-conception to 18 months after birth—this means that about 4.6 million neurons are generated every hour during this early developmental period (Silbereis et al., 2016).
+Neurogenesis, the process of generating new neurons, begins approximately four weeks after conception during embryonic development.
+This critical phase is marked by a significant proliferation of cells within the neural tube, the precursor structure to the central nervous system.
+Most neurons in the human telencephalon (i.e., cortex, hippocampus, basal ganglia, etc.) are generated before birth.
+Extensive neurogenesis does occur after birth in other brain regions like the cerebellum.
+But all in all, the bulk of neurogenesis (i.e., the 86 billion neurons) in the CNS occurs between the fourth week post-conception to 18 months after birth—during this early developmental period, approximately 4.6 million neurons are generated every hour (Silbereis et al., 2016)!

 During neural proliferation, the cells being formed are neural stem cells.
 There are two basic types of stem cells, pluripotent and totipotent cells.
-Pluripotent cells can give rise to all of the cell types that make up the body, whereas multipotent cells are more limited than pluripotent cells.
-Given that pluripotent stem cells can give rise to all cell types that make up the body, scientists have begun focusing on how pluripotent cells can be used in regenerative cell-based treatment strategies to counter a wide-range of diseases including diabetes, spinal cord injury, and heart disease.
-In regard to CNS development, neural stem cells are a special type of pluripotent cell, in that they only generate radial glial cells, which eventually give rise to the neurons and glial cells of the central nervous system.
-In summary, neural proliferation is the process by which billions of cells are generated, and certain cell types (i.e., neural stem cells), have the capability of differentiating into the neurons and glial cells that will develop into the central nervous system.
+Pluripotent cells can give rise to all cell types that make up the body, whereas multipotent cells are more limited than pluripotent cells.
+Because pluripotent stem cells can develop into any cell type in the human body, scientists are examining how they can be used in regenerative cell-based treatments for various conditions, including diabetes, spinal cord injuries, and heart disease.
+In CNS development, neural stem cells are special pluripotent cells that produce only radial glial cells.
+These radial glial cells then differentiate into neurons and glial cells, forming the central nervous system.
+This process of neural proliferation generates billions of cells, ultimately developing into the complex structure of the CNS.

 Neuronal Migration

-Newly formed neurons may remain where they are and continue to divide, or may migrate to other parts of the nervous system.
-Neuronal migration refers to the process by which neurons travel from their original location to a new target location.
-For neurons of the central nervous system, neural migration remains within the confines of the neural tube, whereas for neurons of the peripheral nervous system, neural migration may take place across different neural regions (Purves et al., 2001).
-During the migration period, neurons remain immature, and still lack fundamental neuronal characteristics such as axons and dendrites.
-Ultimately, neuronal migration is supported by sophisticated molecular and cellular signaling that results in pulling and pushing the immature neuron to its appropriate target location.
+Newly formed neurons may remain where they are and continue to divide, or migrate to other parts of the nervous system.
+Neuronal migration refers to the journey of neurons from their original location to a new target location.
+For neurons of the central nervous system, neural migration remains within the neural tube; whereas for neurons of the peripheral nervous system, neural migration may occur across different neural regions (Purves et al., 2001).
+During the migration period, neurons remain immature and lack fundamental neuronal characteristics such as axons and dendrites.
+Ultimately, neuronal migration is supported by sophisticated molecular and cellular signaling that results in pulling and pushing the immature neuron to its target location.

 Aggregation